alexch/codelikethis/public/lessons/a_taste_of_javascript/a_taste_of_javascript.md

 > When you are coding, you are not baking cookies; you are writing a recipe for how to make cookies.

+Writing a recipe involves trying out the recipe (baking a test batch), then tweaking the recipe and trying again and again until you get it right.

 (recipe from popcornpottery.com)

 # Languages